kubevela/kubevela/docs/en/cue/cross-namespace-resource.md

+---
-# Define resources located in defferent namespace with application
+title:  Define resources located in defferent namespace with application
+---

 In this section, we will introduce how to use cue template create resources (workload/trait) in different namespace with the application.